 The American Angus Auxiliary sponsors the Janet Castle Crystal Award to promote and encourage participation in educational events.
 These contests allow all juniors, even those who might not show cattle, to participate in the National Junior Angus Show (NJAS).
 Points are earned for placing and participation in the photography, graphic design, extemporaneous and prepared public speaking, team sales, creative writing, quiz bowl, team marketing, career development, posters and the Auxiliary-sponsored All-American Certified Angus Beef® Cook-Off.
 Two awards are presented, one to the high-point boy and 'one to the high-point girl.

-These junior members won the Crystal Awards at the 2017 National Junior Angus Show (NJAS) Awards Ceremony, July 14 in Des Moines, Iowa.
-Pictured from left are Cale Hinrichsen, Westmoreland, Kan., top boy; Ella Jordan, Saint Joseph, Mo., top girl; and Kathi Creamer, presenting.
+These junior members won the Crystal Awards at the 2018 National Junior Angus Show (NJAS) Awards Ceremony, July 12 in Madison, Wis.
+Pictured from left are Kathi Creamer, American Angus Auxiliary, presenting; Paighton Witt, Union, Mo.; Nicholas Pohlman, Prairie Grove, Ark.; and Leslie Mindemann, American Angus Auxiliary president, presenting.

 Beginning in 2005, Auxiliary investments that supported scholarships and awards were transferred to Angus Foundation accounts.
 There are a number of scholarships that have since been established directly through the Foundation.
 The Pat Grote awards and the Spader awards were originated before the transfer of funds through the Foundation.

 Originally known as the Pat Grote Belt Buckle Award.
 Rattey sculptures have replaced belt buckles.
 The winner of the intermediate division of the extemporaneous speaking contest at the NJAS also wins this award.
 Starting in 2006 the intermediate division was split into two age groups and resulted in two awards.